Brazil: Transportation

-There are about 2,500 airports in Brazil, including landing fields: the second largest number in the world, after the United States.
-São Paulo–Guarulhos International Airport, near São Paulo, is the largest and busiest airport with nearly 20 million passengers annually, while handling the vast majority of commercial traffic for the country.
+There are about 2,500 airports in Brazil, including landing fields: the second-largest number in the world, after the United States.
+São Paulo–Guarulhos International Airport, near São Paulo, is the largest and busiest airport with nearly 43 million passengers annually, while handling the vast majority of commercial traffic for the country.

-For freight transport waterways are of importance, e.g. the industrial zones of Manaus can be reached only by means of the Solimões–Amazonas waterway (3250 km in length, with a minimum depth of 6 m).
+For freight transport, waterways are of importance.
+The industrial zones of Manaus can be reached only by means of the Solimões–Amazonas waterway (3250 km in length, with a minimum depth of 6 m).
 The country also has 50000 km of waterways.
 Coastal shipping links widely separated parts of the country.
 Bolivia and Paraguay have been given free ports at Santos.
 Of the 36 deep-water ports, Santos, Itajaí, Rio Grande, Paranaguá, Rio de Janeiro, Sepetiba, Vitória, Suape, Manaus and São Francisco do Sul are the most important.
-Bulk carriers have to wait up to 18 days before being serviced, container ships 36.3 hours on average.
+Bulk carriers have to wait up to 18 days before being serviced; container ships take 36.3 hours on average.

 Demographics

+According to the latest official projection, Brazil's estimated population was 213,421,037 on 1 July 2025—an increase from the figure of 203 million reported by the 2022 census.
 The population of Brazil, as recorded by the 2008 PNAD, was approximately 190 million (22.31 PD/km2), with a ratio of men to women of 0.95:1 and 83.75% of the population defined as urban.
-The population is heavily concentrated in the Southeastern (79.8 million inhabitants) and Northeastern (53.5 million inhabitants) regions, while the two most extensive regions, the Center-West and the North, which together make up 64.12% of the Brazilian territory, have a total of only 29.1 million inhabitants.
+The population is heavily concentrated in the Southeast (89 million inhabitants) and Northeast (54.6 million inhabitants), while the two most extensive regions, the Center-West and the North, which together make up 64.12% of Brazilian territory, have a total of only 33.8 million inhabitants.

 The first census in Brazil was carried out in 1872 and recorded a population of 9,930,478.
-From 1880 to 1930, 4 million Europeans arrived.
+From 1880 to 1930, four million Europeans arrived.
 Brazil's population increased significantly between 1940 and 1970, because of a decline in the mortality rate, even though the birth rate underwent a slight decline.
 In the 1940s the annual population growth rate was 2.4%, rising to 3.0% in the 1950s and remaining at 2.9% in the 1960s, as life expectancy rose from 44 to 54 years and to 72.6 years in 2007.
 It has been steadily falling since the 1960s, from 3.04% per year between 1950 and 1960 to 1.05% in 2008 and is expected to fall to a negative value of –0.29% by 2050 thus completing the demographic transition.

-In 2008, the illiteracy rate was 11.48% and among the youth (ages 15–19) 1.74%.
-It was highest (20.30%) in the Northeast, which had a large proportion of rural poor.
-Illiteracy was high (24.18%) among the rural population and lower (9.05%) among the urban population.
+In 2022, the illiteracy rate was roughly 7%, a significant decline from 11.48% in 2008.
+By comparison, in 1940, more than half the population (54%) was illiterate.